JonForest/trakity-server/README.md

   * Why access and refresh tokens separately
   * Can be used to extract user object out of the application so it can work across many applications
 * Make decision on JWT or Expiring Tokens
+* Test the blacklisting of refresh tokens works automatically